-The “World Trout Lure Fishing Championship” has just been held for the first time in France and it was hosted by Cantal.
-To be precise, it was actually held in the River Cère, a beautiful river whose spring is in the heart of the Cantal mountains, the largest volcano in Europe.
-“The trout found in the River Cère is different from that in the River Jordanne,” explains Roger.
-“It’s black with red markings and very beautiful.
-In the River Siniq, it’s yellow.
-In all, you need to know that there are no fewer than 15 different colourings! »
+The “World Trout Lure Fishing Championship” was held for the first time in France in 2019 and it was hosted here in Cantal.
+In an actuel fact, it was held in the River Cère, a beautiful river whose spring is in the heart of the Cantal mountains, the largest volcano in Europe.
+“The species of trout in the River Cère is different from that in the River Jordanne,” explains Roger.
+“Black with red markings, it is a very beautiful species.
+In the River Siniq, the trouts there are yellow.
+Indeed, there are no fewer than 15 different colourings for the trout alone!”

 le 05 November 2019